 FKCC is governed by a five member Board of Trustees.
 The purpose of the board is to provide policy direction for Florida Keys Community College, and we do that in part through formal action at regularly scheduled meetings.
-Meetings are held on the first Monday of the month at 2:00 p.m.
+Meetings are held on the fourth Monday of the month at 2:00 p.m.

 Tim Koenig, Vice Chair

 A Key West native, is an attorney with Koenig, Highsmith, and Van Loon, P.A.
 He holds a bachelor’s degree and a law degree from Florida State University.

 Highly involved in the community, Koenig is a member of the Rotary Club of Key West, Key West Association of Realtors, and the Cancer Foundation of the Florida Keys.
 Among many leadership positions in the community, he served as district chairman of the Boy Scouts of America, as Chairman of the Key West Planning Board, as attorney for the Key West Bight Board and a Trustee of the South Florida National Parks Trust.
 Tim is also a past chairman of the Military Affairs Committee, St. Mary’s finance committee and currently serves on the Board of Directors of Centennial Bank.

 Born in Havana, Cuba and raised in Miami, Elena Spottswood has lived in Key West since 1993 where she raised four children with her husband Robert.
 She attended Miami Dade Community College and holds a Bachelor of Science in Criminal Justice from Florida International University.